-NO. 4317

-02 February 2024
+NO. 5498 1 November 2024

-PUBLICATION OF SOUTH AFRICA'S 2021 GRID EMISSION FACTORS REPORT
+PUBLICATION OF SOUTH AFRICA'S 2022 GRID EMISSION FACTORS REPORT

-I, Barbara Dallas Creecy, Minister of Forestry, Fisheries, and the Environment, hereby publish the South Africa's 2021 Grid Emission Factors Report (GEF Report), as set out in the Schedule hereto.
+I, Dr Dion Travers George, Minister of Forestry, Fisheries, and the Environment, hereby publish the South Africa's 2022 Grid Emission Factors Report (the second GEFs Report), as set out in the Schedule hereto, for information.

-The 2021 GEF Report includes summarised information and data on electricity production and the Greenhouse Gas (GHG) emissions associated with the electricity that was produced for the 2021 calendar year.
+This second GEFs Report shows that the grid in 2022 was less carbon intensive due to less energy generation from emissive sources coupled with increased energy generation from hydro and wind.
+It includes summarised information and data on electricity production and the GHG emissions associated with the electricity that was produced for the 2022 calendar year.
 This data was used to determine the following four grid emission factors:

-- 1. a domestic generation grid emission factor; - 2. a national generation grid emission factor; - 3. a transmission loss grid emission factor; and - 4. a distribution loss grid emission factor.
+- (i) A domestic generation grid emission factor; - (ii) A national generation grid emission factor; - (iii) A transmission loss grid emission factor; and - (iv) A distribution loss grid emission factor.